Wisconsin driver’s ed grant OPEN — apply NOW!

 • ✅ Teen is at least 15 years old.

-• ✅ Teen is enrolled in a certified Wisconsin driver’s ed program.
+• ✅ Teen is enrolled in a certified Wisconsin driver’s ed program, such as Easy Method.

-• ✅ MV3001 application is signed by the instructor and a parent/guardian sponsor.
+• ✅ MV3001 is signed by the instructor and a parent, guardian, or sponsor.

-• ✅ Required identity, Social Security, and (if needed) residency documents are ready.
+• ✅ Identity, Social Security, and any required DMV documents are ready.

 At the DMV

-• ✅ Pass the Class D knowledge and signs tests.
+• ✅ Pass the Class D knowledge test and signs test.

 • ✅ Pass the vision screening.